We tested Anastasia Beverly Hills’s best brow products — here are our top 5 favorites | CNN Underscored

 “It smudged super easily and it was hard to find my eyebrow’s natural shape,” Yerke says.
 “The pigment was too hard and the texture was too wet.
 I’d say the pencil or gel would be longer lasting and allows for more wiggle room when making mistakes.
 Not to mention that the pen came off super easily.
 I would recommend this only if you’re looking for a serious, thick, dark brow.”

 On the other hand, the Brow Powder Duo allowed for much softer application, but less precision overall.
-“Although it was buildable, it was hard to get those natural looking strokes with a powder formula vs. a pencil,” says Griffin.
+“Although it was buildable, it was hard to get those natural-looking strokes with a powder formula versus a pencil,” says Griffin.
 Furthermore, we had mixed feelings about the two-tone pigment.
 While it includes a lighter and darker shade so you can create dimension for your brow, none of the testers felt confident enough with the product to try the ombré effect.

 It’s worth noting, however, that this is another one of Anastasia’s top-rated products and plenty of people have had success with it, whether creating a gradient look or using both colors simultaneously to create the perfect color match for their brows.
 “The reason why I have two colors in each is to custom blend,” Soare explains.
 “The inner part of the eyebrow should be lighter, so you use the light color there, and from the highest part towards the end, you could use the darker color.”